ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 *In a pantheon, every deity has influence over different aspects of mortal life and civilization, called a deity’s domain.
 All the domains over which a deity has influence are called the deity’s portfolio.
 For example, the portfolio of the Greek god Apollo includes the domains of Knowledge Life, and Light.
 As a cleric, you choose one aspect of your deity’s portfolio to emphasize, and you are granted powers related to that domain.*

-*Your choice might correspond to a particular sect dedicated to your deity.
-Apollo, for example, could be worshiped in one region as Phoebus (“radiant”) Apollo, emphasizing his influence over the Light domain, and in a different place as Apollo Acesius (“healing”), emphasizing his association with the Life domain.
-Alternatively, your choice of domain could simply be a matter of personal preference, the aspect of the deity that appeals to you most.*
 #### **Knowledge Domain**
 The gods of knowledge — including Oghma, Boccob, Gilean, Aureon, and Thoth — value learning and understanding above all.
 Some teach that knowledge is to be gathered and shared in libraries and universities, or promote the practical knowledge of craft and invention.
 Some deities hoard knowledge and keep its secrets to themselves.
 And some promise their followers that they will gain tremendous power if they unlock the secrets of the multiverse.
 Followers of these gods study esoteric lore, collect old tomes, delve into the secret places of the earth, and learn all they can.
 Some gods of knowledge promote the practical knowledge of craft and invention, including smith deities like Gond, Reorx, Onatar, Moradin, Hephaestus, and Goibhniu.
 #### **Life Domain**